 For graduate students, there are no enforced pre-requisites.
-Still it may be useful to review material in the the Mathematics of Data Analysis book.
+Still it may be useful to review early material in Mathematical Foundation for Data Analysis (mathfordata.com; e.g., Chapters 1,3 and first parts of 2,5,7).

 In the past, this class has had undergraduates, masters, and PhD students, including many from outside of Computer Science.
 Most (but not all) have kept up fine, and still most have been challenged.
 If you are unsure if the class is right for you, contact the instructor.